trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Using snapshots
 """""""""""""""

-Iceberg supports a "snapshot" model of data, where table snapshots are identified by a snapshot ID.
+Iceberg supports a snapshot model of data, where table snapshots are identified by a snapshot ID.

 The connector provides a system table exposing snapshot information for every